MicrosoftEdge/MicrosoftEdge-Documentation/extensions/API-support/supported-manifest-keys/README.md

 ## browser_action or page_action keys

-One or none of the following keys must be specified:
+You can only include one of the following keys (or none):

 Key | Known issues | Chrome incompatibilities :------------ | :------------- | :--------------